janv/rest_in_place/README.markdown

     To write your own form types, just extend the `RestInPlace.forms` object and select your new form type throught the `data-formtype` attribute.

+Elements with the class `rest-in-place` are picked up automatically upon `document.ready`.
+For other elements, grab them via jQuery and call restInPlace() on the jQuery object.

+    $('.my-custom-class').restInPlace()

 Example
 =======